Waterfall: Formation

-Waterfalls are commonly formed in the upper course of a river where lakes flow into valleys in steep mountains.
+Natural waterfalls are commonly formed in the upper course of a river where lakes flow into valleys in steep mountains.

 A river sometimes flows over a large step in the rocks that may have been formed by a fault line.
 Waterfalls can occur along the edge of a glacial trough, where a stream or river flowing into a glacier continues to flow into a valley after the glacier has receded or melted.
 The large waterfalls in Yosemite Valley are examples of this phenomenon, which is referred to as a hanging valley.
 Another reason hanging valleys may form is where two rivers join and one is flowing faster than the other.

 When warm and cold water meets by a gorge in the ocean, large underwater waterfalls can form as the cold water rushes to the bottom.

+A waterfall is usually defined as being at least five feet high, although most are higher.
+Mill Pond Falls, in Newington, Connecticut, 12 ft high, is claimed to be the smallest natural waterfall in the United States.
+Some sources use a minimum height of 20 ft.
+A glossary of waterfall terms was published in 1996.
+There are many different types of waterfalls.